D-Mona/jcl-guitar-clinics/README.md

 ![Conversion Performance](assets/images/after-conversion-lighthouse-report.png)

-- I was losing 6 points on the accessibility on the following image due to contrasting colours but it was a colour scheme I liked so I chose to leave it.
+- I was losing 6 points on the accessibility on the following image due to contrasting colours, but it was a colour scheme that I liked, and it was crystal clear to me so I chose to leave it.

 ![Accessibility](assets/images/accessibilty-contrast-issue.png)